-I can remember the tentative steps around the couch and chairs.
+I can remember my kid’s tentative steps around the couch and chairs.
 Newly discovered skills of being upright on little feet.
-I would watch both my kids do this and think they will walk soon on their own.
+I would watch both my kids do this, and think they will soon walk on their own.
 I remember we had been home to visit parents when my daughter – our oldest- was 10 months old.
 And in the airport my Mom and sister were hoping to see her walk before she and I boarded a plane back to San Diego where my husband John was stationed.
 But she kept holding the chairs and/or sitting down after one of us would let go.
 She was not going to do it.
 Either she just wasn’t ready or didn’t really want to, I am not sure.
 My son did much of the same but in our townhouse in Ann Arbor, MI.
 Why do we so want our babies to walk before they are ready?
 Is it the sharing of a new milestone with them?
 The visible proof of progress?
 Something to share with family and friends?

 I thought about this when I had a conversation with a friend about healing as a sexual abuse survivor and, eventually, a thriver.
 We are wounded and in shock or angry or just trying to not self-destruct.
 No one knows but us and the perpetrator of the abuse.
 Time passes and we share it with one person we trust – taking the risk of not being believed or validated because we just can’t go this alone one more day.
 Then you share it with another trusted person.
 Time goes by and nothing changes.
 You are afraid of spreading this too far because of the repercussions to family and friends and the perpetrator’s standing in community.
 You have thoughts of, “Why do I have to know this ugly secret that has forever wounded my identity as a woman and yet feel like I must protect others whose lives might be devastated by what I share?
 Aren’t I the one who needs defending and protecting?”